logo

 13 min read

 Don and Kirsten Watson farm one hour north west of Auckland on the South Kaipara Head peninsula.
 The 112 ha effective milking platform is supported by a 150 ha leased block.
 They aim to maximise profit by improving pasture grown and using a split calving system to better utilise the increased feed grown.
-They anticipate a 7.5% increase in production this season, focusing on better autumn cow feeding and improved quality of silage.
-All non-replacement calves are reared and sold as dairy beef or herd bulls which contributes to livestock income of over $1,500/ha.
+The majority of non-replacement calves are reared and sold as dairy beef or herd bulls which contributes to livestock income of over $1,600/ha.
 Their management vision is centered on rapid equity growth to achieve financial independence and personal fulfillment.
 Sound financial management ensures cash flow is managed efficiently and financial decisions are made proactively.

 Their focus is to continue to maximise profit by increasing pasture grown and harvested through an ongoing pasture renewal programme, good management of existing Kikuyu and using a split calving system to better match pasture supply and demand.

 To maximise the use of the extensive lease block the majority of all non-replacement calves are reared and sold as dairy beef or herd bulls.
-This contributes to a stock income for the farm over $1,500/ha, ($1.25/kg MS).
+This contributes to a stock income for the farm over $1,600/ha, ($1.40/kg MS).

 Don and Kirsten Watson.